Kyrgyzstan on edge of chaos after opposition storms government buildings

 Interior Minister Kashkar Junushaliyev did not show up for work on Tuesday, a ministry spokesman said, saying that Kursan Asanov, an opposition politician and a former senior security official, had taken over as acting interior minister.

-Police had been ordered to ensure citizens’ safety and prevent clashes and looting, the same spokesman said.

-The Russian embassy to Kyrgyzstan said it supported resolving the situation in the country through legal means while ensuring stability and people’s safety.
+The Russian embassy said it supported resolving the situation in the country through legal means while ensuring stability and people’s safety.

 CONTESTED VOTE

-Trouble erupted on Monday after police used teargas and water cannon to disperse thousands of people demanding the results of the parliamentary election be annulled.
+Trouble erupted on Monday after police used teargas and water cannon to disperse thousands of people demanding the election be annulled.

 Western observers said the election, which appeared to have handed most seats to two establishment parties supporting closer links between the former Soviet republic and Russia, had been marred by vote buying.